LukeHeuser/notes/Java/what is Java.md

 ## Java Runtime Environemnt (JRE)

-The `JRE` is a software environemnt in which te Java program is exectured.
+The `JRE` is a software environemnt in which te Java program is executed.
 Below is a digram referencing the above and how it fits in the execution.

 ![Alt Text](https://www.scientecheasy.com/wp-content/uploads/2021/03/java-runtime-environment-1.png "A title")